Cushion Cut Diamonds | Guide, Proportions, L/W Ratios

 • Avoid strong blue fluorescence in colorless diamonds.
 Make sure the stone is GIA graded.

-In terms of prioritizing the 4Cs, when buying a high-quality investment grade diamond, consider a stone like this: Example 1, D-E, VS1+ range.
+When prioritizing the 4Cs, consider a stone like this: Example 1, D-E, VS1+ range when buying a high-quality investment-grade diamond.
 When maximizing the carat weight without compromising the quality, consider a stone like this: Example 2, F-G/VS2+ range.
 When slightly compromising color and clarity to maximize carat weight, consider a diamond like this: Example 3, H-I/SI2+ range.
 Finally, when compromising on one C to maximize the other 3Cs, compromise on color, maximize the carat weight, cut, and clarity, and consider a stone like this: Example 4, L-K/VS+ range.

 cushion cut diamond depth and table %